 This tutorial will use the following software to give you a complete testing server environment.

 - Samba Server

-Do you have a website that's live and you need to constantly upgrade your website, however since your website is live, you dont want to edit the actual website, resulting in the site crashing from time to time or not working.
-Getting a testing server allows you to do all your testing without affecting the live server.
-Then you upload your completed update to the Live Server once completed.
+Do you have a website that's live and you need to constantly upgrade your website, however since your website is live, you don't want to edit the actual website.
+That might result in the site crashing from time to time or not working.
+Getting a testing server allows you to do all your staging without affecting the live server.
+Then you upload your completed update to the live server once completed.

 Why a VPS

 Nine times out of ten, your server is on a Linux-based system, but you are not.
 Sometimes testing between Windows- or Mac-based systems and then switching over to a Linux-based system can cause issues.
 I.e. carriage returns, etc. So your testing server should be on a Linux-based system (or whatever the actual server is).

 This tutorial assumes you are using Windows 7, which release doesn't matter.

 To setup the testing server, the first thing you need is Oracle VM VirtualBox.
 This software will virtualize another "guest" operating system on your machine while it's running.
 At the time of writing this tutorial, I'm using version: 4.1.18.
 Download the version for windows hosts and install it on your computer.